Can I File a Personal Injury Claim After a Motorcycle Accident?

 Trial

 At trial, both parties have the opportunity to present their case in front of a judge and jury.
-Once they’ve heard from both sides and examined all the evidence and testimony presented, the jury can make determinations regarding your case, concluding your matter.
+Once they have heard from both sides and examined all the evidence and testimony presented, the jury can make determinations regarding your case, concluding your matter.

 Whether your case settles outside of court or goes to trial, your personal injury attorney will continue to represent your best interests and fight for your right to fair financial recovery.